 We’ve seen firsthand the pain that mental illness causes.
-At Territorial, several of our employees suffer from mental health issues.
+At Territorial, several of our employees have suffered from mental health issues.
 Our COO, Scott Borys, is open about his experience with a depressive episode that severely impaired him and left him unable to work in 2016 and 2017.

 We approach mental health as any other subject at Territorial: with empathy and acceptance.
 Mental health challenges are the single largest factors that result in time away from work and personal anguish.
 We are improving our approach every day.

-We're currently building an app that will allow people with mental illness to build a support network out of their friends and families through open communication, positive reinforcement, and training.
-We’re going ahead with this app and expect to launch in the fall of 2018.
+We're currently building Hugr, an app that will allow people with mental illness to build a support network out of their friends and families through open communication, positive reinforcement, and training.
+We plan to launch fall 2019.
 We're seeking partners to co-fund this project and help us make a difference.

 Sign up for our newsletter for updates about the project, or contact us directly if you have any questions, suggestions, or feedback.

 Crocus Co-op is a member guided co-operative that works on behalf of people with mental health disabilities.
 For the past two years, Territorial has bought lunch for Crocus members on Random Act of Kindness Day – but in 2018, we raised the bar.

 Crocus required a better online presence to communicate to potential members, partners and funders why their mission is so important to Saskatoon.
 Rather than waiting for months while trying to source grant funds, the team at Territorial rolled up their sleeves and dived into an intensive two-week sprint to produce an effective, customized website that would meet the strategic needs of Crocus Co-op.